 Easier said than done?
 Perhaps, but there are plenty of reasons to Keep Calm and Carry On too.

 In some industries where there are no longer consumers and may not be for some time, such as airlines and travel, protecting cashflow for the survival of the business may leave you with no other option but to cut all marketing spend.
-But, for many other consumer goods and services brands, this situation could be an opportunity to explore other, more clever ways to put your marketing budget to work.
+But for many other consumer goods and services brands this situation could be an opportunity to explore cleverer ways to put your marketing budget to work.

-In his study, “Advertising in a Downturn”, British researcher and ‘Godfather of Effectiveness’, Peter Field, referred to the data collected by the Institute of Practitioners in Advertising (IPA) during the Global Financial Crisis in 2008-9.
-The data measured how brands coped with the recession and Field noted that freezing advertising during an economic crisis poses a significant risk that can take up to five years for brands to recover from, all while experiencing a “major loss” of profit.
+In his study, “Advertising in a Downturn” British researcher and ‘Godfather of Effectiveness’, Peter Field, referred to the data collected by the Institute of Practitioners in Advertising (IPA) during the Global Financial Crisis in 2008-9.
+The data measured how brands coped with the recession and Field noted that freezing advertising during an economic crisis poses a significant risk that can take up to five years for brands to recover from.
+All the while experiencing a “major loss” of profit.

-So, with this in mind, now’s not the time to make any knee jerk reactions to cost cutting.
+So, with this in mind, now is not the time to make any knee jerk reactions to cost cutting.

 Shift your focus

-Before you go and pull your marketing spend because your tactical brand activities are no longer relevant, or possible, in this climate (I’m thinking of in-store activation and sampling campaigns, for example), have you considered redirecting your short-term activity budget into your brand building budget, for longer term gains?
+Before you go and pull your marketing spend because your tactical brand activities are no longer relevant, or possible (I’m thinking of in-store activation and sampling campaigns for example) – have you considered redirecting your short-term activity budget into your brand building budget for longer term gains?